opendroid-project/docs/wiki/Crave_Tricks.md

 ## Debugging
 If things don't connect and you're sure that you did it right, try this:
 - Stop your session from Sessions tab in dashboard
-- Run the command again with link-services
+- Run the command again
-- start a new tmux session with code-server or whatever you are running.

 If you still can't get it to work, also try asking in the ext-devspace channel in the [discord server](https://discord.crave.io).